Hibachi Salmon (Japanese Steakhouse Style)

 • Rinse salmon fillets and pat them dry using paper tissues.

-• Heat a pan over medium-high heat.
+• Heat a non-stick pan over medium-high heat.

 • Add sesame oil and extra virgin olive oil to the pan.